Data Science: The Cornerstone of Development

 This only scratches the surface of data science.
 We talked a lot about machine learning today, but data visualization and data management are other key aspects of the data scientist role.
 So please stay tuned for future blog posts on these topics.

-Rob Baxter, Associate Director, Development, joined Eze Software in September 2013.
-He now oversees the team responsible for electronic trading (FIX) and quantitative API workflows and compliance.
-His notable projects include smart order routing technology, a Python-based integration testing framework and a high-performance FIX simulator.
-Prior to joining Eze, Rob was a chief technologist at RJB Capital, and has worked in portfolio management at State Street Global Advisors and Fidelity.
-He teaches Machine Learning for Trading at the Georgia Institute of Technology.
+Rob Baxter, Director, Development, joined SS&C Eze in September 2013.
+He is Global Head of Engineering for the EMS product.
+Formerly, Robert oversaw the teams responsible for electronic trading (FIX), quantitative API workflows, and compliance.
+His notable projects include smart order routing technology, a Python-based integration testing framework, and a high-performance FIX simulator.
+Prior to joining SS&C Eze, Rob was a chief technologist at RJB Capital, and has worked in portfolio management at State Street Global Advisors and Fidelity.